zubinchopra/portaldocs/portal-sdk/generated/top-extensions-samples.md

 <a name="portal-extension-samples-overview"></a>
 ## Overview

-The Azure Portal team ships samples that extension developers can leverage.
-When you install the Portal SDK, located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download), the samples get installed as well.
+The Azure Portal team ships many samples that extension developers can use to learn.

+When you install the Portal SDK, located at [http://aka.ms/portalfx/download](http://aka.ms/portalfx/download), the samples are installed as well.
 The source for the samples is located in the `Documents\PortalSDK\FrameworkPortal\Extensions\SamplesExtension` folder.

-First-party extension developers, i.e. Microsoft employees, can access a live, up-to-date version of the samples at [https://aka.ms/portalfx/viewSamples](https://aka.ms/portalfx/viewSamples).
+First-party extension developers, also known as Microsoft employees, can access a live, up-to-date version of the samples at [https://aka.ms/portalfx/viewSamples](https://aka.ms/portalfx/viewSamples).

-For our latest controls we have developed a new playground.
+For the latest controls we have developed a new playground, located at  [https://aka.ms/portalfx/playground](https://aka.ms/portalfx/playground).
 The playground gives you a listing of all the recommended controls as well as a sample page for each control.
-The sample pages will let you see a working copy of the control, try out different control options, and has documentation for each option and view model property.
+The sample pages  have documentation for each option and view model property, and they will let you see a working copy of the control and try out different control options.

 For help you can ask a question in the internal StackOverflow tool located at [https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza).
 The Ibiza team monitors certain tags as defined in [portalfx-stackoverflow.md](portalfx-stackoverflow.md).